anjandev/Lift/README.md

 - Internet connectivity not required
 - Program's progression and daily routine is handled by the app
     - Currently 5x5 is supported.
 Looking to support madcow and 5/3/1
+    - Right now, you must change the program variable in the MainActivity.java file and recompile to do a different program.
+I am working on programing in settings so that you can change on the fly.
 - Weight lifting data is saved as plain text org files
   - Allows user to use standard unix tools to manipulate and sync with programs like [syncthing](https://syncthing.net/)